FerretDB/FerretDB/website/docs/security/authentication.md

 ### Initial authentication setup

-You can secure your connections right from scratch by setting up an initial authentication credential using the following dedicated flags or environment variables.
+You can secure your connections right from scratch by setting up an initial authentication credential using the following [dedicated flags or environment variables](../configuration/flags.md)

 - `--setup-username`/`FERRETDB_SETUP_USERNAME`: Specifies the username to be created.
 - `--setup-password`/`FERRETDB_SETUP_PASSWORD`: Specifies the password for the user (can be empty).